 We would recommend your business seriously considers making your website mobile friendly, for most websites we feel responsive design is the way to do this but a full mobile site will also feel the benefit.
 We recommend doing this now because mobile accounts for at least 45% of search traffic for our clients and to lose rankings on all mobile searches would result in a considerable drop in leads and revenue.

-While you are considering changing your site to ensure it is mobile friendly why not read our free eBook on SEO myths so you can make other positive SEO changes at the same time...
+While you're considering changing your site to ensure it's mobile friendly, read our free guide on Inbound Marketing so you can make other positive changes at the same time...